Skip to content

 preorder_traversal_iii_compact.rb

-Pruning based on constraints
+Pruning according to constraints

-Figure 13-3 Pruning based on constraints
+Figure 13-3 Pruning according to constraints

-13.1.3 Framework code
+13.1.3 Framework Code

 def backtrack(state: State, choices: list[choice], res: list[state]):